BarryCarlyon/twitch_profile_extension/README.md

 ### Front End

-- Theme Switching based on the Twithc Theme toggle
+- Theme Switching based on the Twitch Theme toggle
 - Prompting a user to Share their Twitch ID with the Extenion
 - Making a call to a EBS and display the result